HEALTHY, DELICIOUS RECIPES, YOUR INBOX.

 Footnotes:

-[1] We’ve found that using a bench scrape and egg mold helps make the crab cakes easy to form in the perfect size and transfer to the air fryer.
+[1] We’ve found that using a bench scrape and egg rings helps make the crab cakes easy to form in the perfect size and transfer to the air fryer.

 Recipe Card with Nutrition powered by WP Recipe Maker